 We work to assess, prevent and treat cognitive decline, dementia, Alzheimer’s disease and depression in older adults.

-The Healthy Brain Ageing Clinic works to assess, prevent and treat cognitive decline, dementia, Alzheimer’s disease and depression in older adults.
-We offer all of our services as part of our research studies and are therefore provided at no cost to participants.
+The Healthy Brain Ageing Clinic works with older adults to assess, prevent and treat cognitive decline, dementia, Alzheimer’s disease and depression.
+We offer all services free, as part of our research studies.

 There are currently no known cures for some neurodegenerative diseases such as Alzheimer’s disease.
-However, a large body of research has demonstrated that there are some modifiable risk factors of cognitive decline and depression in later life.
+However, a large body of research has demonstrated that there are some risk factors of cognitive decline and depression in later life, which can be controlled.
 These include:

-Led by a team of neurologists, geriatricians, clinical neuropsychologists, general physicians, psychiatrists, nurses, research assistants and students, our studies aim to determine whether improvements in these risk factors can effectively reduce cognitive decline, depression and the underlying brain changes associated with dementia.
+Our researchers and clinicians are neurologists, geriatricians, clinical neuropsychologists, general physicians, psychiatrists, nurses, research assistants and students.
+Our research informs our practice, and we view our patients and their families as our research partners.
+Our studies aim to determine whether improving these risk factors can effectively reduce cognitive decline, depression and the underlying brain changes associated with dementia.

 If you have any concerns about your memory and/or mood, the Healthy Brain Ageing Clinic can provide you with a comprehensive assessment of your cognition.
 Over three hours, you will be seen by a neurologist or geriatrician, a research psychologist and a clinical neuropsychologist.
 Depending on your specific needs, our specialists may also recommend that you have an MRI scan, blood tests or they may refer you to a sleep study through the Woolcock Institute for Medical Research.